Kartar Singh Sarabha: Early life

 Sohan Singh Bhakna, the founder of the Ghadar Party, inspired Singh to campaign against British colonial rule for the sake of an independent country.
 Sohan Singh Bhakna called Kartar Singh "Baba Gernal".
-He learnt from Americans how to shoot a gun, and how to make detonating devices.
+He learnt from Americans how to shoot a gun, and how to make detonators.
 Kartar Singh also took lessons for flying aeroplanes.
 He frequently spoke with other Indians, many of whom supported colonial rule, on the need for India to become independent from British rule.

 Ghadar Party and newspaper

 When the Ghadar party was founded in mid-1913 with Sohan Singh, a Sikh from Bhakna village in the Amritsar district, as president and Lala Hardyal as secretary, Kartar Singh stopped his university work, moved in with Lala Hardyal and became his helpmate in running the revolutionary newspaper Ghadar (revolt).
 He undertook the responsibility for printing of the Gurmukhi edition of the paper.
 He composed patriotic poetry for it and wrote articles.

 On 15 July 1913, the Punjabi Indians of California assembled and formed the Ghadar Party (Revolution Party).
 The aim of the Ghadar Party was to get rid of British rule in India by means of an armed struggle.
 On 1 November 1913, the Ghadar Party started printing a paper named Ghadar, which was published in Punjabi, Hindi, Urdu, Bengali, Gujarati and Pushto.
 Kartar Singh was quite heavily involved in the publishing of that paper.

 This paper was sent to Indians living in all countries throughout the world.
 Its purpose was to convince both Indians and the Indian diaspora to support the freedom movement.

 Within a short time, the Ghadar Party became famous through Ghadar.
 It drew Indians from all walks of life.